-For companies thinking about launching a new global card program or making improvements to an existing one, following an established road map can help.
+For companies thinking about launching a new global card program or making improvements to an existing one, following an established roadmap can help.
 While there is no one-size-fits-all approach, smart finance departments look to best practices to reap benefits and avoid costly mistakes.

 PATH 1: THE PHASED APPROACH

 Ideally, you’ll have months to plan your global rollout.
-Use this time to strengthen your business case, secure buy-in from senior management and other internal stakeholders, and closely investigate regulatory nuances in each country where you plan to launch.
+Use this time to strengthen your business case, secure support from senior management and other internal stakeholders, and closely investigate regulatory nuances in each country where you plan to launch.

 If you’re going live in many countries, a phased approach can help you take gradual steps toward a full implementation.
 If you’ll be launching in several neighboring countries within a single region, consider grouping them together into a single wave.